abhibhardwaj07/Netflix_Movies_Analysis_PYTHON/README.md

 ## Practice Question
 What is the most frequent genre of Movies released on Netflix?
 Which has highest votes in vote average column?
+Which movie got the highest popularity and find it's genre?